stacks-network/sbtc-docs/src/sbtc-operations/commit-reveal-system.md

 ### Commit transaction

 The commit transaction is a very simple transaction with only one requirement: it must contain an output to either a `p2tr`, `p2wsh`, `p2sh-p2wsh` or `p2sh` address.
-We need to use these types of addresses because all of them requires a user to reveal a script to be spent.
+We need to use these types of addresses because all of them require a user to reveal a script to be spent.
 We require the revealed script to have the following format:

 ```
 <DATA> OP_DROP <LOCK SCRIPT...>